 The manager should maintain its anti-money laundering or “know your client” requirements for each type of investor that may subscribe to the vehicle.
 This should reflect the requirements of all those regulated bodies involved in the administration or management of the vehicle (including trustees, depositories and administrators).

-The issue of new equity into a vehicle would normally be based on either the NAV at the time or at cost with a form of equalisation payment from those investors who commit after the first close of the vehicle.
+The issue of new equity (or debt investments) into a vehicle would normally be based on either the NAV at the time or at cost with a form of equalisation payment from those investors who commit after the first close of the vehicle.

 In the event that the NAV approach is used, managers should: